How Period, Y’all is fighting period poverty across Kentucky

 A group of people packing bags full of menstrual products on card tables outside while the sun sets.

-Period, Y’all is the only organization dedicated to fighting period poverty in Kentucky.
+Period, Y’all is volunteers pack supplies to help fight period poverty in Kentucky.

 Photo courtesy Period, Y’all